nhsbsa/research-playbook/app/posts/2019-12-31-about-this-playbook.md

 Whether you work for the NHSBSA, a delivery partner working alongside us, or a comissioner of services, this Playbook is for you.
 To help you understand us and how we can work together.

 We continually update the principles and guides in our Playbook.
-Because we’re always exploring better ways to get things done.
+We’re always exploring better ways to get things done.
 What’s written here is the way we do things now.
 Until we find something better, and write that down.

 ## Updating the Playbook